 One of several Kilcormac/ Killoughey players of his age group who were equally talented in both codes, Conor Mahon would surely have enjoyed a longer career for Offaly footballers had he not decided to devote his energies at inter-county level with the hurlers.

 As it transpired, his only appearance in the Senior Football Championship was as a substitute in the defeat to Dublin 2007.
-His senior hurling debut didn’t, in fact, come until the following year and he has since given many whole-hearted displays in League and Championship.
+In fact, his senior hurling debut didn’t come until the following year and he gave many whole-hearted displays in League and Championship.

-Someone who has never given less than 100% when wearing the green, white and gold, Conor is equally comfortable at midfield or in the forwards and will be expected to add to his tally of championship appearances in the coming years.
+Someone who has never gave less than 100% when wearing the green, white and gold, Conor was equally comfortable at midfield or in the forwards.

 Conor was a central figure in Kilcormac/ Killoughey’s historic breakthrough to win the Offaly SHC title for the first time in 2012 – the first of three Sean Robbins’ Cup victories in a row, and he won a Leinster Club SHC medal.
 He has collected championship medals at all grades of underage hurling in Offaly, including U-21, and in football, won U-14, U-16 (as captain), two Junior and one Intermediate medals.